-Amphetamine overdose occurs when you take too much of it within a short period of time.
-Your risk is higher if you smoke or inject it.
+Amphetamine overdose occurs when one takes too much of it within a short period of time.
+The risk is higher if one smokes or injects it.
 This is common among the drug abusers who may take dangerously high doses in the quest for an extra high.

 A Quick Overview of Amphetamine

 Amphetamine makes up a class of medications known as CNS stimulants.
 There are many other closely related medications.
-Notably, you can get them only from your doctor’s prescription.
+Notably, the patients can get them only from a doctor’s prescription.

 Immediate-release tablets of amphetamines treat ADHD in children (above 6 years).
 Similarly, people use them to treat narcolepsy, a sleep disorder that causes too much sleepiness.

 Some over-the-counter diet pills also contain amphetamine.
-Therefore, there are chances you may overdose it accidentally or intentionally.
+Therefore, there are chances one may overdose it accidentally or intentionally.

 What Are The Symptoms Of Amphetamine Overdose?